A Day to Remember On The Phi Phi Dive Tour

-We weren’t to be disappointed, visibility in the bay at Koh Bida Nok was excellent and a quick swim up into the shallows brought a brief glimpse of a couple of blacktip reef sharks cruising around in less than 3m of water.
+We weren’t to be disappointed.
+Visibility in the bay at Koh Bida Nok was excellent.
+A quick swim up into the shallows brought a brief glimpse of a couple of blacktip reef sharks cruising around in less than 3m of water.
 Heading deeper we found a hawksbill turtle munching away on bubble corals and we’ve yet to reach 5m depth or 5 minutes into the dive!

-For the second dive we headed off in a leisurely fashion to Turtle Rock, ironically the only dive of the day where we didn’t see turtles but it was still a pleasant dive.
+For the second dive we headed off in a leisurely fashion to Turtle Rock.
+Ironically the only dive of the day where we didn’t see turtles but still a pleasant dive.
 At the deeper coral bommies we found batfish, a seahorse, peacock mantis shrimp and plenty of colourful nudies.
-A cleaning station at the bottom of the reef had a line of very large marbled and coral groupers waiting for attention and a female needle cuttlefish was delicately depositing eggs in amongst the rocks.
+A cleaning station at the bottom of the reef had a line of very large marbled and coral groupers waiting for attention.
+A female needle cuttlefish was delicately depositing eggs in amongst the rocks.

 40 minutes into the final dive and still no shark.. but just as we were making our way to the safety stop the long elegant shape of these stunning benthic sharks could be made out against the sand.
 Fortunately the shark was resting in only 12 metres of water giving us a few precious minutes with this increasingly rare shark.

-Eventually we dragged ourselves away and spent our safety stop amongst the beautiful red and purple soft corals at the top of the reef.
-A great days diving with lots of different species, to list them all would take hours.
+Eventually we dragged ourselves away.
+Then spent our safety stop amongst the beautiful red and purple soft corals at the top of the reef.
+A great days diving Phi Phi and Shark Point with lots of different species.
+To list them all would take hours.
 Phuket is truly an amazingly diverse diving location and worth a visit for all levels of divers.

 Posted in Amazing Local Dives on .